Pros

 30-Day Attack Surface Reduction Plan

-- Days 1-7 (Triage & Takedown): Address High-severity exposure immediately.
-Revoke leaked API keys discovered on GitHub.
-Restrict access to exposed staging environments and open RDP ports via firewall rules.
+Days 1-7: Immediate Triage Handle critical stuff right now.
+Revoke any exposed API keys on GitHub.
+Block access to staging environments and shut down exposed RDP ports with firewall rules.

-- Days 8-15 (Asset Reconciliation): Compare the OSINT External Asset Register against internal IT asset inventories.
-Identify and officially adopt (or decommission) shadow IT assets, forgotten marketing sites, and legacy infrastructure.
+Days 8-15: Asset Reconciliation Compare what OSINT found against your internal IT inventory.
+Identify shadow IT assets, forgotten marketing sites, and legacy infrastructure.
+Make official decisions—does this stay or go?